 Photo Source: Praying Through the Arabian Peninsula

 Map Source: People Group location: Joshua Project.
-Other map data / geography: GMI.
-Map design: Joshua Project
+Map geography: ESRI / GMI.
+Map design: Joshua Project.

 |People Name:||Bedouin, Gulf|